 Severodonetsk and Lyssytchansk constitute the last pocket of Ukrainian resistance in the Lugansk region.
 The Russians now surrounded these two localities, only separated by a river, and bombarded them relentlessly to exhaust the resistance and prevent the arrival of reinforcements.

-Pentagon: the conflict could last
+Pentagon: the conflict might last

 According to a daily report by the Ukrainian military, “the enemy has intensified its attacks and assault attempts to improve its tactical positions” in Donbass, the Russian-speaking eastern region partially controlled since 2014 by pro-Russian separatists and whose Moscow, unable to take kyiv and the rest of the country, wants to take total control.

-The Pentagon warned on Thursday that despite the successes of Ukrainian forces in the north, the Russian military was managing to tighten its grip on Donbass and the south of the country, which means the conflict could last.
+The Pentagon warned on Thursday that despite the successes of Ukrainian forces in the north, the Russian military was managing to tighten its grip on Donbass and the south of the country, which means the conflict might last.

 “We are absolutely determined to do everything to help the Ukrainians defend themselves,” a senior US Department of Defense official told reporters.